livewire/livewire/docs/3_quickstart.md

 </div>
 ```

+## View it in the browser

-Now browse to `/counter` in your browser, and with any luck you should see your `Counter` component rendered.
+Now navigate to `/counter` in your browser.
+With any luck, you should see the `Counter` component rendered.
 If you click the "+" or "-" button, the page should automatically update without a page reload.